 - Ability to potentially access invested money by selling your loans to others

-- Ability to spread investments over a broad range of businesses, from manufacturing to healthcare to renewable energy, reducing your exposure to any one type of industry
+- Invest in a broad range of businesses, from manufacturing to healthcare to renewable energy

 *Estimated weighted average annual interest after all costs and provisions for losses of actual defaulted loans after forecasted recovery of security but before income tax (2012 to date).
 Past performance is not indicative of future results.
 Capital is at risk.

 The process is simple

 - Step 1Register as a ThinCats member.
 It only takes 5 minutes and is free of charge